loyher343/sql-queries/day1/README.md

 ```
 CREATE TABLE table_name (
-    col_name data_type options,
+    col_name data_type options/constraints,
-    col_name data_type options
+    col_name data_type options/constraints
 )
 ```

-Don't worry too much about the data types yet.
-We'll mostly be using some form of text and some numeric type for most of our data.
+Don't worry too much about the data types or options yet.
+We'll mostly be using some form of text and some numeric type for most of our data and we'll add options tomorrow.

 Create a table of your own.
 Feel free to use this as a model:
 ```
 CREATE TABLE expenses (
-    id integer,
+    id integer primary key autoincrement,
     name text,
     amount real
 )
 ```
+The options following the id column tell the database to generate and increment this value automatically.
+We don't need them if we are willing to supply the id ourselves.

 ### Record/Row Creation
 Now that we have a table, we need to insert some records.
 These become rows in the tables.
 Here's the basic format: